-This walk begins at our Visitor centre.
-Facing the building take the path to your left around the outside of the car park.
-At the corner of the car park you will find wooden gate.
-Follow the well surfaced path behind the gate as indicated by a bridleway sign.
+This walk begins at our visitor centre.
+Facing the building, take the path to your left around the outside of the car park.
+At the corner of the car park you will find a wooden gate.
+Follow the well-surfaced path behind the gate as indicated by a bridleway sign.
 Continue to follow this path as it skirts around the outside of Meadley’s Meadow until you reach the far end.

 When you reach the bottom of the meadow you have a choice.
 You can continue around the edge of the meadow and pick up the walk at point 5 or take the longer route by turning into the woods following a rough track.
 As you walk into the woods the track will soon open out, and you will find yourself with an area of sweet chestnut coppice to the left and piles of dead wood to your right.
 We leave deadwood and trees like this around the estate as they provide important habitats for animals and insects: owls and other smaller birds such as nuthatches and blue tits nest in rot holes, whilst woodpeckers excavate their own holes in rotten branches high in the canopy; bats roost in cracks in the bark or other vertical splits and crevices; and rotting wood is essential for many specialist insects including some which are internationally recognised as endangered species.
 Once you've had a look to see if you can see any interesting creatures in the deadwood continue along this path until you come to a crossroads.